Your Dog's New Happy Place!

 We have a 1 day/week minimum attendance requirement

-We prefer that your dog maintain a weekly schedule.
+We strongly urge that your dog maintain a weekly schedule.

 There is a lot of barking when I drop off and pick up my dog.
 Is it always like this?